ExTail812/Django-Website/README.md

 # Django-Website
-Django Website with photographer theme with HTML and CSS
+Django Website with photograph theme with HTML and CSS